ZeitounCorp/react-visa-checkout/README.md

 ### Installation

-Add React-Calendar to your project by executing `npm install react-visa-checkout` or `yarn add react-visa-checkout`.
+Add React-Visa-Checkout to your project by executing `npm install react-visa-checkout` or `yarn add react-visa-checkout`.

 ## License